Lead for Nebraska - Community Impact in Action

 - Along with the Rural Impact Hub, fellows will create opportunities for locally specific training for the communities where they are placed or work on research to bring opportunities back home.

-- Match host sites throughout the state of Nebraska with talented and driven recent graduates from our state who have a passion for leadership, change and engagement.
+- Match host sites throughout the state of Nebraska with talented and driven recent graduates from our state or ones that have a significant tie to it and who have a passion for leadership, change and engagement.

 - Make returning to rural communities the norm.